3 Ways To Elevate A Living Space (To Your Space)

 Removing clutter in the space reveals the room potential.

-We all have things in our space we know we can’t stand, but we just haven’t gotten the courage to eliminate them.
+We all have things in our space we know we can’t stand, but we haven’t gotten the courage to remove them from our sight.

-Pictured items will be needed later on, we will add the captures on the vision board.
+The pictures we take, we will need them later on.
+The captures, we will add them on the vision board.

 Create with emotions and activities